 Check if you can still apply to the EU Settlement Scheme, including further examples of what counts as reasonable grounds for not applying by the deadline.

 If you have not yet applied to the EU Settlement Scheme

-Your rights in the UK are not protected if you have not applied to the EU Settlement Scheme and received a certificate of application.
+Your rights in the UK are not protected unless you have applied to the EU Settlement Scheme and received a certificate of application.

 This means you cannot: